 - Applicants must work in a research area of interest to Google (see below)

 - We expect most nominees to be in their 3rd year of the PhD program at the time of nomination.
 But exceptional 2nd year students will also be considered.
+Students beyond their 3rd year are welcomed to apply.

 - Full-time graduate students pursuing a PhD and enrolled in an institution in one of the regions listed above.